-67. Risks which have a residual risk rating of 12 or above, or risks that impact on several or all directorates/care networks are considered for inclusion onto the Corporate Risk Register.
+67.68.
+Risks which have a residual risk rating of 12 or above, or risks that impact on several or all directorates/care networks are considered for inclusion onto the Corporate Risk Register.
 For example, there may be a number of lower level risks about a specific issue which would warrant escalation of a combined risk by the directorate or there may be risks which are raised in a number of areas which may not be high risk but cumulatively could become a more serious issue.
 The risk should be discussed within divisions and with the executive director who will make the decision as to whether to escalate the risk to corporate level.
 This decision and its date should be recorded within the risk.
-The corporate risk register is managed by the Head of Corporate

-Assurance with oversight from the Director of Corporate Governance (Board Secretary) and regular monitoring takes place at Risk Oversight Group in advance of Executive Management Team, the Board Assurance Committees and Board.
+The corporate risk register is managed by the head of corporate Aassurance with oversight from the associate director of communications and Director of Ccorporate gGovernance (Board Secretary) and regular monthly monitoring takes place at Risk Oversight Group in advance of the Executive Management Team, the Board Assurance Committees and Board.
 Individual risks within it are managed by the individual directorate(s)/care networks with accountable individuals responsible for their review.
 They are monitored through the appropriate operational governance group.